elixir-lang/elixir/lib/elixir/pages/mix-and-otp/distributed-tasks.md

----
-section: getting-started
-layout: getting-started
-title: Distributed tasks and tags
+# Distributed tasks and tags
-category: Mix and OTP
----

-{% include mix-otp-preface.html %}

 In this chapter, we will go back to the `:kv` application and add a routing layer that will allow us to distribute requests between nodes based on the bucket name.